Special offer for check up only £95 (Open Six Days a Week)

 Receding gum treatment will be successful if you diagnose the condition early.
 This makes routine dental check-ups and cleanings important.
 Your dentist can diagnose the condition and offer treatment before the condition worsens.
 Visiting your hygienist at least every six months for cleaning can also prevent gum disease.

-Visit Dental Hygienist London today to see a dental hygienist for a routine dental cleaning to prevent receding gums and other dental issues.
-Call us now on 020 3137 5055 to schedule an appointment with our dental hygienist.
+Get in touch with us to see a dental hygienist for a routine dental cleaning to prevent receding gums and other dental issues.
+Call us now on 020 3137 5055 to schedule an appointment.